dynatrace-oss/DynatraceDashboardPowerups/README.md

 ### Math
 This powerup allows you to do complex math based on other values on the dashboard.
 See [math-expression-evaluator](http://bugwheels94.github.io/math-expression-evaluator/#supported-maths-symbols) for help with math expressions.

+**✔️ Targeted for Deprecation** Please use Metric Expressions instead.

 Syntax:
 `!PU(math):exp=(x1+x2+x3+x4)/4;scope=x1,x2,x3,x4:link4;color=blue`